Launch OIDC SSO with Mosaic hosted UI

 Step 3: Get user tokens

 To obtain an ID and access token, your server can send a request like the one below to the OIDC token endpoint (Step 3).
-Replace placeholders with the code you received in Step 2, your redirect URI, and your client credentials that can be found in your application settings from the Mosaic Admin Portal.
+Replace placeholders with the code you received in Step 2, your redirect URI, and your client credentials that can be found in your SSO client group settings (Admin Portal > SSO Service > Service Definition > Client groups).

 Note